plume-lib/checklink/README.md

 There are certain checklink warning that you do not want to see, because they are not important or you cannot fix them.
-Removing them from the output enables you to find the result more easily.
+Removing them from the output enables you to find the interesting results more easily.
 Examples include:
  * There is a redirect, but you wish to refer to the original URL rather than the redirected one.
  * A URL is unreadable by a web-crawling robot such as `checklink`, but the URL works from a web browser.